Index

 In this example, uniform initialization syntax constructs

-x::optional_args parameter
+x::optional_args parameter.

 Alternatively, template forwarding removes the outer uniform